Eugene Talmadge: Governor

+Talmadge (right) extends a 1933 New Year greeting to Jewlsh cltlzens through Frank Taffel (left).
+In a letter to the Jewish Morning Journal, Talmadge protested persecution of Jews by the German government.

 When Georgia textile workers went on strike on September 1, 1934, Talmadge declared martial law during the third week of the strike.
 He directed four thousand National Guard troops to arrest all picketers throughout the state.
 He ordered the prisoners to be held behind the barbed wire of a former World War I prisoner of war camp for trial by a military tribunal.
 While the state interned about one hundred or so picketers, the show of force effectively ended picketing throughout most of the state.
 When Talmadge discovered that one of the employers had hired the notorious strikebreaker Pearl Bergoff, he had Bergoff and his two hundred men detained by the Georgia National Guard and deported to New York City.

 Although often tied to both controversy and corruption, Talmadge was re-elected in 1934, carrying every county but three in the state's Democratic primary.
 When the Public Service Commission, a body elected by the voters, refused to lower utility rates, he appointed a new board to get it done.
 When the Highway Board resisted his efforts to control it, Talmadge declared martial law and appointed more cooperative members to the board.
 When the state treasurer and comptroller general refused to cooperate, the governor ordered state police to remove them physically from their offices in the state capitol.
 Critics denounced him as a dictator, a demagogue, and a threat to the tranquility of the state.
 His supporters considered him to be a friend of the "common man" and one of the state's most outstanding governors.

 In October 1934, Talmadge ousted John S. Cohen, the pro-New Deal chairman of the Georgia Democratic Party, and replaced him with Hugh Howell, a Talmadge partisan.
 Roosevelt met with Talmadge to ask him to save Cohen's job, a request that was refused, leading the president to suspect that this was the first step by Talmadge toward a possible presidential run in 1936.
 By late 1934, Talmadge's relationship with Roosevelt was fraying.
 In December 1934, when Roosevelt decided to spend Christmas at Warm Springs, Georgia, Talmadge sent a note requesting a private meeting with the president.
 His staff responded by a note apologizing for Roosevelt not having the time to see the governor, and vaguely promising him a private meeting at the White House sometime in 1935.